Nazar (amulet): Eye bead

 The Turkish (sometimes called a or eye bead) is a glass bead characterized by a blue glass filled with a blue white and black dot superimposed on a white or yellow center.
 A design of great antiquity, the blue bead has gained importance as an item of popular culture in modern Turkey.
 The bead likely originated in the Mediterranean and is associated with the development of glassmaking.
 Written documentation and extant beads date from as early as the 16th century BCE.
 Glass beads were made and widely used throughout the ancient world: from Mesopotamia to Egypt, from Carthage to ancient Greece, from Phoenicia to Persia, and throughout the Roman imperial period.

-A depiction of a nazar boncuk on a Turkish Fly Air airliner.
+A depiction of a nazar on a Turkish Fly Air airliner.

-"The mythology behind it says that if one of the beads breaks down, it means a very strong nazar has hit you, and the bead stored it all up and broke down in order to protect the carrying person."
+The mythology behind it says that if one of the beads breaks down, it means a very strong nazar has hit the wearer, and the bead stored it all up and broke down in order to protect them.